spruceUI/spruceOS-Installer/README.md

     - Change REPO\_OPTIONS to their GitHub repos

-&nbsp;   - Change the color values
+    - Change the color values to match your project

   2. In Cargo.toml: